rivkaboord/rivkaboord.GitHub.io/index.md

 #### [The numbers prove that Zach Wilson's chances of turning around are minuscule](https://jetsxfactor.com/2022/10/31/ny-jets-concern-qb-position/)
 <img src="/images/Zach Wilson.jpg"/>
-Following the New York Jets' first loss to the New England Patriots this season, 22-17, I went back into NFL history from the last 20 years to explore what the data says about Zach Wilson's long-term prospects.
-The answer was grim, and it is bearing out in the fact that he was benched before completing his second season as the former No. 2 overall pick.
+Following the New York Jets' first loss to the New England Patriots in 2022, 22-17, I went back into NFL history from the last 20 years to explore what the data says about Zach Wilson's long-term prospects.
+The answer was grim, and it bore out in the fact that he was benched before completing his second season as the former No. 2 overall pick.

 #### [Does Zach Wilson's height affect him as a quarterback?](https://jetsxfactor.com/2022/11/03/zach-wilson-height-struggles/)
 <img src="/images/Zach Wilson height.jpg"/>
-There is a perception among some New York Jets fans that Zach Wilson's height makes it more difficult for him to succeed as an NFL quarterback.
-I decided to look back at both the numbers and the history of previous quarterbacks of a similar height to explore whether the claim has any merit.
+There was a perception among some New York Jets fans that Zach Wilson's height made it more difficult for him to succeed as an NFL quarterback.
+I decided to look back at both the numbers and the history of previous quarterbacks of a similar height to explore whether the claim had any merit.

 #### [How Mike LaFleur can improve his play-calling in 2022](https://jetsxfactor.com/2022/07/18/how-can-ny-jets-mike-lafleur-improve-play-calling-2022/)
 <img src="/images/LaFleur Carter.jpg"/>